AndrewDonelson/go-mcp-server-service/README.md

 # go-mcp-server-service
 A JSON-RPC 2.0 compliant server implementing the Model Context Protocol (MCP) for note management (as an example)

+This is an example.
+You can modify this and use as a Boilerplate for your own project.
+It supports cross-platform development and includes a command-line interface and service component for both development and release builds.

 ## Features

 - JSON-RPC 2.0 compliant API